vishalvibes/vishalvibes.github.io/writings.md

 ### Opening windows

-It's raining outside for a while; I can't stay in anymore.<br>
+It's been raining outside for a while.<br>

+I can't stay in anymore.<br>

-Yet feeling equally unwilling to leave work and go out in the weather.<br>
+Yet feeling equally unwilling to break my rhythm and leave my workdesk.<br>

 Something clicks: I crave not escape but connection - to feel the moist, cool breeze on my face, witness fresh radiant leaflets, and breathe in the petrichor rising from the rain-kissed soil.<br>